joshgerdes/jekyll-uno/_drafts/create-a-public-holidays-api-using-microsoft-azure.md

 ##### Configure Environment Variables

-Now that the Function App has been created before creating the GetPublicHoliday function, we need to add a few environment variables.
+Now that the Function App has been created before creating the GetPublicHoliday function, we need to add a few environment variables that the Function will use; these variables will contain the ResourceGroup and Storage account name.

+1. Navigate to your Azure Function
+2. Click **Configuration**
+3. Click **+ New application setting**
+4.
+5.